10 Days Bhutan Tour Package

 • Copies of important documents (passport, visa, tickets, insurance)

-• Cash in USD, NPR, or BTN
+• Cash in USD, or BTN

 Clothing & Footwear